miguelraz/miguelraz.github.io/blog/juliatorust.md

 So Rust is "worth learning", but these are roadblocks that I faced and would warn others about to save them some grief.

 - You can learn another hobby waiting for Rust projects to compile.
+The price for compile-time guarantees/being the designated driver in the codebase is offloading more work to the compiler.
+They're working on leveraging concurrency for speeding up the pipeline, and it's gotten better.
+Let's just say they also suffer from TTFP 😉 .
 - Learn to your code with `cargo run --release` [and other tricks](https://deterministic.space/high-performance-rust.html).
 This is the equivalent to running your Julia code with globals (or `-O0` flags), and it's an easy gotcha.
 This will not change in Rust.
 - Rust people keep saying they have no Garbage Collector, when they have a Region Based Garbage Collector.
 It's all fun and games until they have to implement those linked lists...
 - Don't add crates manually!
 Install `cargo-add`, use it to manage crate dependencies.
 That and some other tricks are great from doing the `AdventOfCode2020` from the article above.